What Types of Brake Systems Does My Car Have?

 We recommend that you get your car’s brakes inspected once a year.
 If you are in Cobb, Mableton, GA, Vinings, GA, Marietta, GA, or the surrounding areas, you can bring your car to Cooper Lake Automotive.
 Since 1968, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
 We will perform a complete brake diagnostic to determine if the issue is coming from your Acura's brake pads, your Alfa Romeo's rotors, your AMG's fluid, your Audi's master cylinder, or somewhere else.

 Reasons You Should Do Business With Us:

-At Cooper Lake Automotive in Smyrna, we pride ourselves in providing thorough and transparent assessments of the vehicles we service, so don’t hesitate to bring your vehicle in for an inspection today.
+At Cooper Lake Automotive in Smyrna, we pride ourselves on providing thorough and transparent assessments of the vehicles we service.
+So, don’t hesitate to bring your vehicle in for an inspection today.
 If you are in the 30080 area or nearby, you can give us a call or schedule an appointment with us online - Cooper Lake Automotive - Quality you Can Trust, at a Fair Price!.